ollybritton/prox/README.md

 The library provides a high level interface (`Pools`) and a lower level interface `Providers` to the proxy providers.
 For most uses, the higher-level `Pool` implementation is better.

 ### Key Terms
 A **Provider** is just a source of proxies.
 It can be a website or a static list stored somewhere on the machine.
-The following providers are avaliable.
+The following providers are available.

 | Name             | Source                                                          |
 | ---------------- | --------------------------------------------------------------- |